 What’s the local to international ratio of attendees?

 I’d say around 50% of people buying tickets are from other countries, the rest are people from across Poland.
 After Poland, the next biggest country in terms of attendance would be the United Kingdom.
 We try to not make it too expensive because we obviously want Polish people to come.
 It has to be same price for everyone, that’s really important, and we also set tickets aside for the club nights for locals.
 There are a lot of free events, too.
 The discourse program from 12 p.m. to 6 p.m.
 Monday to Friday, all of that is free.
 The closing party is usually free too, and we have free concerts.
 The Morning Glory concerts at 11 a.m. are always free.
 A big part of the festival is to make it accessible and inclusive, so it’s important for us to have all these free elements too.

 Unlike at other festivals, at Unsound it’s possible to attend pretty much every event in the program without missing anything, right?

 It’s still pretty much the case.
 If you come at the start of the week, you can go to pretty much every event.
 We don’t really have two events on at different times.
 Maybe it happened once last year, but generally there are no clashes.
-Except for maybe at the club nights at Hotel Forum, where some things are going on in different rooms at the same time, so you might have Polish jazz going on at the same time as club music upstairs.
+Except for at the club nights at Hotel Forum, where things are going on in different rooms at the same time, so you might have Polish jazz going on at the same time as club music upstairs.
 It makes a really nice contrast.
 It’s important for us that people have the experience of moving around the city and going to different venues.
-I’m really interested in the idea of how architecture and spaces change when you put a show in there and how it works in acoustic terms.
+I’m really interested in the idea of how architecture and spaces change when you put a show on there and how it works in acoustic terms.

 What’s your booking policy?